geoleo751/Swift_Shadow_ImageView/README.md

 **Storyboard:**

 - Drag & drop a UIView to your Storyboard.
-- Change its Class to SwiftRoundView
+- Change its Class to SwiftShadowImageView
 - Modify its values in the Attributes Inspector and watch your view change!!!!
+- If you need to change something in your code, drag an IBOutlet to your controller and then make your changes (as shown in project)

 ----------